CelineMendola/CelineMendola/README.md

 ### Hi there 👋

-🙌 I'm currently at the end of a Machine Learning Engineer master's degree training
+🙌 I'm currently about to end a Machine Learning Engineer master's degree training
 🔭 I’m currently working on dog pictures classification
 🐱‍🏍 I used to be a Math teacher in high school
 💬 Ask me about collaboration or advices